Sunsethue logo

 Features

-• Sunrise and sunset forecasts for up to 3 days ahead
+• Sunsethue's Sunrise and sunset forecasts for up to 3 days ahead

-• Native notifications with Sunsethue Alerts (paid feature)
+• Native customizable notifications with Sunsethue Alerts (paying feature)

 The first version of the app will focus on the core sunrise and sunset forecast features and native notifications with Sunsethue Alerts.
 Later updates will bring additional features, such as widgets, maps and much more!